Journal of Clinical Sleep Medicine

 The Journal of Clinical Sleep Medicine is a monthly peer-reviewed medical journal covering sleep medicine.
 It was established in 2005 and is published by the American Academy of Sleep Medicine, of which it is the official journal.
-The editor-in-chief is Nancy A. Collop, MD (Emory University).
-According to the 2022 Journal Citation Reports, the journal's Impact Factor for 2021 is 4.324, and its 5-year Impact Factor is 5.593.
+The editor-in-chief is M. Safwan Badr (Wayne State University).
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 3.5.